Sony Xperia Z

 Sony also seems to have finally figured out that fans don’t enjoy turning on their phone to find it full of spammy apps you can’t delete: there’s just pointless satnav app Wisepilot here and you can remove it straight away (Do so, and use Google Maps instead).

 Fair warning: while we like it, you might hate the design.
 If you prefer the sleek curves of the HTC One X’ chassis, the boxy look of the Xperia Z may be the very opposite of what you’re after.
+Added to that is the display - it's HD, yes, but it pales in comparison to the HTC One and the Samsung Galaxy S4 panels, which produce richer colours and offer wider viewing angle.

 The waterproof doors also add some unnecessary clutter: if you don’t think you’re likely to take your phone swimming anytime soon, you might hate the extra fuss of having to prise open a flap every time you need to put it on to charge.